-A. Parent/Caregiver is able to relate to their child and demonstrates actions that are reflective of expressing love, affection, compassion, warmth, and sympathy for the child and their experiences.
-Parent/Caregiver is able to explain child feelings and emotions and is able to respond accordingly.
+A. Parent/caregiver is able to relate to their child and demonstrates actions that are reflective of expressing love, affection, compassion, warmth, and sympathy for the child and their experiences.
+Parent/caregiver is able to explain child feelings and emotions and is able to respond accordingly.

-B. Parent/Caregiver is able to relate to the child, however at times struggles to demonstrate either physically or verbally, love affection, compassion, warmth, and sympathy.
-While the Parent/Caretaker acknowledges their love, compassion, warmth, and sympathy, they struggle with displaying affection to the child.
+B. Parent/caregiver is able to relate to the child, however at times struggles to demonstrate either physically or verbally, love affection, compassion, warmth, and sympathy.
+While the Parent/caretaker acknowledges their love, compassion, warmth, and sympathy, they struggle with displaying affection to the child.
 This does not result in child being maltreated and/or unsafe.

-C. Parent/Caregiver frequently cannot or will not relate to their children's feelings.
-Parent/Caregiver does not express love, empathy, and/or sympathy for the child on a frequent or consistent basis.
-Parent/Caregiver is able to recognize the absence of relating to the child's feelings.
-The Parent's/Caregiver's feeling towards the child results in the child being maltreated and/or unsafe.
+C. Parent/caregiver frequently cannot or will not relate to their children's feelings.
+Parent/caregiver does not express love, empathy, and/or sympathy for the child on a frequent or consistent basis.
+Parent/caregiver is able to recognize the absence of relating to the child's feelings.
+The parent's/caregiver's feeling towards the child results in the child being maltreated and/or unsafe.

-D. Parent/Caregiver is not able to relate to the child's feelings.
-The Parent/Caregiver does not express any love, empathy, and/or sympathy for the child.
-The Parent's/Caregiver's lack of feelings towards the child results in the child being maltreated and/or unsafe.
+D. Parent/caregiver is not able to relate to the child's feelings.
+The parent/caregiver does not express any love, empathy, and/or sympathy for the child.
+The parent's/caregiver's lack of feelings towards the child results in the child being maltreated and/or unsafe.

-(5) The parent/caregiver is stable and able to intervene to protect children.
+(5) parent/caregiver is stable and able to intervene to protect children.
 This refers to the mental health, emotional energy, and emotional stability of the parent/caregiver in providing for protection of children.

-1. People who are doing well enough emotionally that their needs and feelings don't immobilize them or reduce their ability to act promptly and appropriately.
+1. ople who are doing well enough emotionally that their needs and feelings don't immobilize them or reduce their ability to act promptly and appropriately.

-2. People who are not consumed with their own feelings and anxieties.
+2. ople who are not consumed with their own feelings and anxieties.

-- 3. People who are mentally alert, in touch with reality. - 4.
-People who are motivated as a caregiver and with respect to protectiveness.
+- 3. ople who are mentally alert, in touch with reality. - 4. ople who are motivated as a caregiver and with respect to protectiveness.

-A. Parent's/Caregiver's mental, emotional stability and energy are sufficient to meet the needs of the child.
-Feelings and emotions are not paralyzing to the Parent/Caregiver.
-Parent/Caregiver is alert and reality orientated to their own emotions/feelings and actions.
-Parent/Caregiver is motivated in ensuring their own mental, emotional stability and energy are sufficient to ensure that the child is safe.
+A. Parent's/caregiver's mental, emotional stability and energy are sufficient to meet the needs of the child.
+Feelings and emotions are not paralyzing to the Parent/caregiver.
+Parent/caregiver is alert and reality orientated to their own emotions/feelings and actions.
+Parent/caregiver is motivated in ensuring their own mental, emotional stability and energy are sufficient to ensure that the child is safe.

-B. Parent's/Caregiver's mental, emotional stability, and energy are sufficient under most daily routines, however during times of adversity or challenges the Parent's/Caregiver's struggle to maintain their stability.
-Parent/Caregiver seeks resources and supports during these times and accesses resources to ensure that child is safe.
+B. Parent's/caregiver's mental, emotional stability, and energy are sufficient under most daily routines, however during times of adversity or challenges the Parent's/Caregiver's struggle to maintain their stability.
+Parent/caregiver seeks resources and supports during these times and accesses resources to ensure that child is safe.

-C. Parent/Caregiver is frequently not able to maintain emotional stability during daily routines, resulting in the child's needs not being met.
-Parent/Caregiver is aware of instability, however is immobilized in taking action to access resources or supports to provide for child safety, resulting in child being maltreated and/or unsafe.
+C. Parent/caregiver is frequently not able to maintain emotional stability during daily routines, resulting in the child's needs not being met.
+Parent/caregiver is aware of instability, however, is immobilized in taking action to access resources or supports to provide for child safety, resulting in child being maltreated and/or unsafe.

-D. Parent/Caregiver is not able to maintain emotional stability during daily routines and challenging life events.
-Parent/Caretaker is not aware of their instability and has taken no action to access resources and/or supports to ensure for child safety, resulting in child being maltreated and/or unsafe.
+D. Parent/caregiver is not able to maintain emotional stability during daily routines and challenging life events.
+Parent/caretaker is not aware of their instability and has taken no action to access resources and/or supports to ensure for child safety, resulting in child being maltreated and/or unsafe.

-(6) The parent/caregiver is positively attached to the child.
+(6) parent/caregiver is positively attached to the child.
 This refers to a strong attachment that places a child's interest above all else.

-$\underline{1}$.
-People who act on behalf of a child because of the closeness and identity the person feels for the child.
+1. ople who act on behalf of a child because of the closeness and identity the person feels for the child.

-2. People who order their lives according to what is best for their children because of the special connection and attachment that exists between them.
+2. ople who order their lives according to what is best for their children because of the special connection and attachment that exists between them.